 I am taking a wee break for what will be a short post this week.
-I am still up to my eyeballs in workshop prep and making excellent progress so, I really don’t want to break the rhythm too much.
+I have been winding lots of warps this week and don’t want to break the rhythm too much.

-Warping is just one part of the preparation process.
-I also weave about an inch on some of the starter sample bands and, as I use cotton for warp, it has given me time, with the added benefit of repetition on many many examples, to contemplate that pesky ridging problem that we often experience when using cotton and weaving plain weave.
+Warping is just one part of the preparation process and I have been warping a lot of narrow bands with cotton.
+This has given me the opportunity, with the added benefit of repetition on many many examples, to contemplate that pesky ridging problem that we often experience when using cotton and weaving plain weave.

 You may have had this happen yourself.
 Your plain weaving looks like a piece of corrugated board…Above, you can see an extreme example on a warp I was using to show supplementary-weft patterning.
 See how the woven plain-weave part is ridged?
 The ridging is all the way across the band.
 I won’t call it ugly as many people have told me that it happens to them and that they really like the effect.
 I guess it just bugs me because I can’t control and predict it.
 Sometimes it happens and other times it doesn’t.
 But I definitely prefer my weaving without it.